 What about striking?
 Is it allowed in wrestling?”
 The answer to that question is that while attacking is allowed, you do not want to be too aggressive.

-If you are attacking and the other person is defending well then you might want to consider stopping and start again.
+If you are attacking and the other person is defending well then you might want to consider stopping and starting again.
 You should never be attacking someone who is defending well or trying to avoid being attacked.

 Simply stop and start again.
 This will save you a lot of points if you are attacking someone who is really good at defending themselves.